openclimatefix/forecast-data-prep/README.md

 # Updating NPW + Sat + PV Data on GCS

 Training and inference of ML models is done both locally and in the cloud.
-This repo contains some of the scripts requried to process data into the correct format as well as upload it to Google Cloud Storage, where it can then be transfered onto a disk to be used by a VM.
+This repo contains some of the scripts required to process data into the correct format as well as upload it to Google Cloud Storage, where it can then be transferred onto a disk to be used by a VM.

 ## Numerical Weather Prediction (NWP) Data

-Each NWP is slightly different based on the variables, covereage and other factors as such they are mulitple processing scripts and there may even be multiple processing scripts for the same NWP.
+Each NWP is slightly different based on the variables, coverage and other factors as such they are multiple processing scripts and there may even be multiple processing scripts for the same NWP.
 This is due to OCF potentially repulling data to increase the forecast horizon and include new variables of the same NWP.
 As such at the top of each script, its primary use case will be stated.

 Heres an outline of the process for NWPs: